Wander-lan/Golang-command-line-app/README.md

-# This is a simple command line application that shows IPs and server names from a given Url.
+# This is a simple command line application that shows public IPs and servers' names from a given URL.

 ## Usage:
 There are two main commands in this: "ips" and "names", and one flag: "host".